roberttk01/TensorFlowTutorial/README.md

 # TensorFlowTutorial

 ### About

-These are companion scripts, modules, and packages from going through sentdex's Machine Learning playlist on Youtube.
+These are companion scripts, modules, and packages from going through sentdex's Machine Learning (ML) playlist on Youtube.
 Applicable links may be found in the **Acknowledgement** section below.

-#### Note Concerning requirements.txt:
-There are a slew of requirements that *pip freeze* wrote to requirements.txt.
-However, the only two packages that need to be installed are NumPy and TensorFlow.
-The rest of their dependencies will be installed with the these two packages.
+**NOTE:** This project is titled TensorFlowTutorial because its original intention was to simply cover sentdex's tutorials dealing with the tensorflow library alone, but after further examination it appeared prudent to cover the entirety of the ML playlist.

 ## Author